Chelsea Handler: Television work

 In April 2006, Handler began hosting The Chelsea Handler Show on E!, which lasted two seasons.
 In 2007, Handler performed with Comedy Central's Hour Stand-Up Comedy Tour across the United States.
 Her stand-up comedy has also been televised on VH1's Love Lounge, Comedy Central's Premium Blend, and HBO's broadcast of the Aspen Comedy Festival.
 She was a guest on Red Eye w/ Greg Gutfeld and The View, and she co-hosted The View on August 2, 2007, and September 5, 2008.
 On August 18, 2010, it was announced that Handler would be the host of the 2010 MTV Video Music Awards (VMAs).
 The announcement was surprising to many, including MTV representatives, who claimed that the final decision was unexpected.
 This made Handler the second woman in the history of the VMAs to be the sole host of the ceremony, after Roseanne Barr, who hosted in 1994.
 The event took place at the Nokia Theatre in Los Angeles on September 12, 2010.

 In July 2007, Handler began starring in her own half-hour late-night comedy series on E! titled Chelsea Lately.
 The show proved to be a hit by averaging more than a half-million viewers and having clips on YouTube with more than one million views.
 In a 2008 interview, Handler said, "The worse the guests are, the more pathetic they are, the funnier the show is."
 Chelsea Lately was broadcast weekdays on the E!
 Network in the US, Canada, UK, Australia, Germany, and New Zealand.
 After more than 1,000 episodes, the final episode of Chelsea Lately aired on August 26, 2014.

-The show had a spinoff, the mockumentary After Lately, in which the various cast members, writers, crew, guests and even "hangers-on" of Chelsea Lately were shown bickering over trivial matters and competing for airtime on the show.
+The show had a spin-off, the mockumentary After Lately, in which the various cast members, writers, crew, guests and even "hangers-on" of Chelsea Lately were shown bickering over trivial matters and competing for airtime on the show.
 They also were shown seeking personal approval from Handler, who appeared in very few scenes of the program and was always portrayed as having open and utter disdain for everyone beneath her.
 After Lately debuted on E! on March 6, 2011.
 Guest stars included Reese Witherspoon, Jennifer Aniston, Jay Leno, Tori Spelling, Jenny McCarthy, Sharon Osbourne, Dave Grohl, Johnny Knoxville, and Jane Fonda.